 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Around six percent of Michigan residents are uninsured.
+Around five percent of Michigan residents are uninsured.
 That's below the national average, which is good news for policyholders.
 The higher the rate of uninsured people, the more prices jump for insured people.

 Michigan residents spend an average of $8,055 per year on health care expenditures.
 That's only ten dollars above the national average!
 What determines this price?
 Providers look at factors that vary person to person to determine your price tag: